 Why use us?

-The most important reason to use Mastersfantasyfootballleagues.com is because we have some of the highest payouts in the industry.
+The most important reason to use Masters Fantasy Football Money Leagues is because we have some of the highest payouts in the industry.
 In addition, our website is simple to use.
 We have designed our leagues to be as Fantasy Football friendly as possible with you, the football fan, in mind.
-Though we want everyone who visits our website to join one of our leagues, we realize this is impossible so please check out any of our competitors; you will find that most of them payout only 50% of the entry fees or even less.
+Though we want everyone who visits our website to join one of our leagues, we realize this is impossible so please check out any of our competitors; we are confident you will discover where the name Masters came from.

 Is fantasy football legal in the U.S.?